mend-demo/SourceFileMatching-Demo/README.md

 Another challenge is automatically determining which source files constitute part of the source library, and which constitute third-party components that the source library is dependent on.
 We've implemented detection for file paths that hint at a probable third-party component, and source files found within these folders are filtered out during the matching algorithm.

 # Testing with WhiteSource
-This repository contains an example of the scan open source component using the [Unified Agent](https://whitesource.atlassian.net/wiki/spaces/WD/pages/804814917/Unified+Agent+Overview)
+This repository contains an example of open source components scan (using the [Unified Agent](https://whitesource.atlassian.net/wiki/spaces/WD/pages/804814917/Unified+Agent+Overview)) -
 [SourceFileMatching.yml](https://github.com/Dima2021/SourceFileMatching-Demo/blob/main/.github/workflows/SourceFileMatching.yml)